Festivals & Events

 Eating and drinking at Heidi's Village

 There are numerous eateries to choose from in Heidi's Village, including Western food like cheese fondue and Heidi's Village original wine.
 Also available are Japanese staples from traditional soba noodles and tempura to simpler fare like ramen noodles or omelet-rice.

 Seeing the park by Segway

 While walking around the park is an enjoyable experience, those looking for something a little different can use a Segway and get a guided tour of Heidi's Village.
-Even for complete beginners, they take seconds to learn, and you'll soon be cruising around effortlessly.
+They take seconds to master, so even if you're a total beginner, you'll soon be cruising around effortlessly.